pranavlathigara/awesome-iOS-Library-Curator/README.md

 ## **iOS List**

-### First, the gold standard libraries.
-THe essentials
+#### First, the gold standard libraries.
+The essentials --- You NEED to know about these.
-### These libraries should be on everybody's short list for iOS projects!
+#### These libraries should be on everybody's short list for iOS projects!
 You're likely to include these in most of your projects!

 - AFNetworking
 - ReactiveCocoa